Rocky Mountain Biological Laboratory

 The Rocky Mountain Biological Laboratory (also known by its acronym RMBL — pronounced 'rumble') is a high-altitude biological field station located near Crested Butte, in the abandoned mining town of Gothic, Colorado in the West Elk Mountains.
 The laboratory was founded in 1928.
 Research areas include the ecology of the region, climate change, pollination biology, and a long-running study of the yellow-bellied marmot.
 The laboratory offers courses for undergraduate students, including National Science Foundation-funded REU students, and provides support for researchers from universities and colleges.

+In 2025 RMBL lost its funding for The Marmot project due to the Trump administration cutting life science funding.
+In its urgency to find funding and bring attention to their plight, the project led since 2001 by Daniel Blumstein opened up an account on OnlyFans.
+The lab uploads daily G-rated marmot videos to the OnlyMarms site that are free to watch for OnlyFans subscribers but asks for tips.
+They have also launched a Fat Marmot Week in August 2026, started a meme coin, and a local brewery created a Marmot Tears IPA and is donating its proceeds.

 History

 RMBL was founded in 1928 on the remains of an abandoned mining town in Gothic, Colorado.
 Approximately 180 people are in residence there during the summer field season.
 Over 1500 scientific publications have been based on work from the Laboratory (currently 30–50 per year).